 Resolving Warnings on the System Health Status Page

-This page explains how to resolve some of the common warnings on the Help > System Health Status page.
+This page explains how to resolve some of the common warnings in Configuration > System Health (Help > System Health Status in WHMCS 7.10 and earlier).

 Many server configurations utilize a separate php.ini file in the command line or cron engine than the web server uses.
 This can sometimes cause issues when different configurations are used in two places.